alexljanus/caregiver-availability-with-nhats/README.md

 ### README File for the Project Caregiver Availability and Patterns of Informal and Formal Eldercare

+#### Directory: alexljanus/caregiver-availability-with-nhats/analysis

+This directory contains Stata do-files that perform the data preparation and data analysis steps for the project:
+- dofile1

 #### Directory: alexljanus/caregiver-availability-with-nhats/figures

 This directory contains a Jupyter notebook that creates the following figures using Python's matplotlib library and saves them as .png files: